quentinbrohan/movies-gql/README.md

 # Movies GQL

-Découverte Apollo Client pour gestion des states, mise en place d'un serveur GraphQL directement connecté à une BDD MongoDB pour les datas.
+Discovery of Apollo Client to manage state, and GraphQL + setup Node server directly connected to a MongoDB database.

-- Ajouter/supprimer un film
+- Add/Delete a movie
-- Consulter la fiche du film
+- View movie post
-- Ajouter une review
+- Add a review to a movie
-- Liker une review
+- Like a review

 Front: React, Apollo Client